stumpdk/art_meets_emoji/README.md

 The original data (in CSV format) can no longer be found here: http://demoapi.smk.dk/SMK.csv

-## Production
+## Usage
-This repository is a backend that receives and sends messages to Facebook users using the Facebook Messenger API.
+This repository is a backend that receives messages from and sends messages to Facebook users using the Facebook Messenger API.

 To make it operational fill out the .env file with your info.